asurion/Hibernate/README.md

 There are 2 lambda functions.
 We will deploy using a package called lambda-uploader

-The first lambda function is the master function which will instantiate a new instance of the scheduler_sleep worker function in each account and region
+The first lambda function is the parent function which will instantiate a new instance of the scheduler_sleep worker function in each account and region

 Example snippet
 ```python